Frisium (Clobazam)

 Primary Uses

-For adults: treats anxiety and sleep disturbances related to anxiety.
-For children 4 years and older: used alongside other medicines to treat partial refractory and Lennox-Gastaut epilepsy (seizures).
-Note that anxiety from normal everyday stress usually doesn’t need medication treatment.
+For adults: Frisium treats anxiety and sleep disturbances related to anxiety.
+It’s not meant for everyday stress that doesn’t need medical treatment.
+For children 4 years and older: Frisium is used alongside other medicines to treat partial refractory and Lennox-Gastaut epilepsy (seizures).

 How It Works

-Benzodiazepines like Frisium work by affecting brain chemicals to help calm the nervous system and reduce anxiety or control seizures.
+Benzodiazepines like Frisium work by affecting brain chemicals to help calm the nervous system and reduce anxiety or seizure activity.

-Short-term use recommended: Benzodiazepines should generally be taken for short periods only (up to one month) unless your doctor advises otherwise, as prolonged use may lead to dependence.
+Short-term use recommended: Benzodiazepines like Frisium should generally be taken for short periods only (up to one month) unless your doctor advises otherwise, as long-term use may lead to dependence.

 How to Take Frisium